Tips On Driving In France

 The Autoroutes (highways)

-Armed with a good road map France (we've sorted through a lot of them to find the best ones) you take the autoroute à péage, the interconnecting link of main highways that go throughout France.
+Armed with a good road map of France (we've found the best ones) you take the autoroute à péage, the interconnecting link of main highways that go throughout France.
 The autoroutes are great, smooth, fast, have a lot of rest areas and emergency telephones and help make driving in France stress free.
 And you pay for it, that’s what péage means.
 By American standards the tolls are very expensive.
 For example, Paris to Rennes tolls = approximately 27 Euros.
 That’s for 350 kilometers of road (about 219 miles).

 Driving in France you get a ticket as you join the roadway and then pay for your distance traveled when you exit.
 There are attendants at the booths or you can pay at a machine.
 The machine takes coins (will give you change) or credit cards.
 At a few autoroutes you pay when you enter, not when you exit.

-In the Provence of Brittany however there are no tolls!
+In the Region of Brittany however there are no tolls!
 This is due to a law from hundreds of years ago.

 When you’re not on the autoroute the roads are free.
 They are the route nationals (major roads) that link major towns, or routes départementals (minor roads), which are usually more scenic.